mrbaloch555/resume/README.md

-Currently looking for a remote job, if you are recurter or someone could help, I will appretiate.
-If developer need help can contact me any time on discord username (balochdev).
+Currently looking for a remote job, if you are a recruiter or someone who could help, I would appreciate it.
+If the developer needs help can contact me at any time on Discord username (balochdev).